 Now this isn’t a typical top-10 list.
 Wandering in Disney is nothing, if not thorough.
-Instead I plan to give you a ranking of each attraction open at the six U.S. Disney Parks.
+Instead I plan to give you a ranking of each attraction open at California Adventure.
 I do need a few rules though:

 - No Meet & Greets.
 These are impossible to rank and I don’t particularly like them in the first place.
 Unless its King Louie, I love King Louie.

 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.